“Russia wants war”: Ukraine’s Volodymyr Zelenskyy calls for peace and war crimes tribunal in speech to United Nations

-Zelensky could not go to the UN headquarters in New York City because. just hours ago, Russian forces launch an offensive against Ukraine, and begin preparations for a referendum to formalize the annexation of parts of Ukraine.
+Zelensky could not go to the UN headquarters in New York City because Russian invasion. just hours ago, Russian President Vladimir Putin announced a massive rally Russian forces launch an offensive against Ukraine, and begin preparations for a referendum to formalize the annexation of parts of Ukraine.
 The United States and the European Union consider the referendum a fraud.

 Earlier this year, the United Nations decided that a leader must be at headquarters to speak this year.
 But, the General Assembly voted 101-7 for an exception for Zelensky.
 Members voting against him were Belarus, Cuba, North Korea, Eritrea, Nicaragua, Russia and Syria.

 “This was not just a vote on format.
 This was a vote on policy,” Zelensky said in his Wednesday speech.
 “Seven people who are afraid of video addresses.
 Seven people who respond to policy with a red button.
 Only seven people.
 One hundred and one – and seven.”

 Ukraine’s president went into detail about atrocities committed against the country’s civilians and called on the United Nations to hold Russia accountable for alleged crimes.
 He said a family — a father, mother, a 6-year-old girl, an 8-year-old girl and their grandparents — had been killed in a Russian airstrike, and he indicated Recently discovered mass graves at Ezium.

 Zelensky said the UN should recognize Russia as a “state sponsor of terrorism”.

 “After the Russian missile terror.
 After the genocide.
 After Mariupol,” he said.
 “After the Russian military burned Ukrainian prisoners at Olenivka.
 After the blockade of ports.
 After Russian tank and missile attacks on nuclear power plants.
 And after threats to use nuclear weapons, which have become the rule, not the exception, for Russian propagandists…”